Legendre-signed partition numbers: Introduction

-The sequences $(𝔭(n,χ_p))_\nn$ associated to primes $p≡1 \mmod{8}$ do exhibit stable behavior like the one shown in relation \eqref{eq:logPnc} for even $n$, but when $n$ is odd there may be large cancellations in the main asymptotic terms of $𝔭(n,χ_p)$.
-As such, we presently only demonstrate a crude bound for $𝔭(2m+1,χ_p)$ as seen in the following theorem.
+When $p \equiv 1 \mmod{8}$ and $n$ is even, relation \eqref{eq:logPnc} still holds, but when $n$ is odd there may be large cancellations in the asymptotic main terms of $\fp(n,\xc_p)$.
+As such, we presently only demonstrate a crude bound for $\fp(2m+1,\xc_p)$ as seen in the following theorem.